chmouel/nextmeeting/README.md

 ## How to use it?

-You need to install [gcalcli](https://github.com/insanum/gcalcli) and [setup the google oauth integration](https://github.com/insanum/gcalcli#login-information) with google calendar.
+You need to install [gcalcli](https://github.com/insanum/gcalcli) and [setup the google Oauth integration](https://github.com/insanum/gcalcli#login-information) with google calendar.

-by default you can press nextmeeting and it will show the list of meetins you have with "human date".
+By default you can start `nextmeeting` and it will show the list of meetings you have with "human date".

+There is a few options to customize things, see `nextmeeting --help` for more.

 ### Waybar

 More interesting to integrate with waybar you can have something like this: